-This is a guest blog post by Trey Suntrup, Head of Product for Readout Health.
+guest post by Trey Suntrup, head of product for readout health

 Fad diets have been around for decades with some prove more beneficial than others.
 But what is the goal?
 For most people the goal is losing weight and living a healthier lifestyle.